-When Cosimo de Medici also bought two paintings from her after his second trip to Holland in 1669, her name was established in the art world as a result.
+When Cosimo de Medici also bought two paintings from her after his second trip to Holland in 1669, Maria became a household name in the art world.
 While many painters in Amsterdam and elsewhere struggled to keep their heads above water between 1680 and 1690, Maria’s reputation and the general appreciation for her work remained high, even in the highest European circles.

 In 1684, Jan III Sobieski, King of Poland, bought three paintings from her for the capital sum of 2,400 guilders.
 When Johann Georg III, Elector of Saxony, visited The Hague on a trip in 1688 and saw three of her paintings, he was so impressed he bought them for 1500 guilders.

-Thanks to her art sales, Maria was able to buy a house in Amsterdam’s Keizersgracht where she trained other female painters, including her former maid Geertje Pieters and another very talented pupil of Willem van Aelst: Rachel Ruysch.
-Constantijn Huygens wrote a poem about her in 1677, saying: “Maria van Oosterwijck stands at a rare height and has no equal.”
+Thanks to her art sales, Maria was able to buy a house on Amsterdam’s Keizersgracht where she trained other female painters, including her former maid Geertje Pieters and another very talented pupil of Willem van Aelst: Rachel Ruysch.
+Constantijn Huygens wrote a poem about Maria in 1677, saying: “Maria van Oosterwijck stands at a rare height and has no equal.”

-In 1690, at sixty years of age, Maria withdrew from the painting world. she moved to Uitdam to live with her nephew Jacobus van Assendelft, who had become a preacher in 1688.
+In 1690, at sixty years of age, Maria withdrew from the painting world.
+She moved to Uitdam to live with her nephew Jacobus van Assendelft, who had become a preacher in 1688.
 She died three years after the move.
-In the past two centuries, interest in her paintings declined somewhat, but presently, her works are attracting attention and being sold for high prices again.
+In the past two centuries, interest in her paintings has declined somewhat, but presently, her works are attracting more attention again and are sold for high prices.

 Rachel Ruysch (1664-1750) grew up in a rather interesting family.
 Her father was a well-known anatomist who owned a large collection of rare flora and fauna.
 Her mother’s family consisted of many painters, as a result of which she came into contact with painting as well as with animals and plants from an early age.

-She showed so much talent as a still-life painter that her parents decided to send her to be an apprentice to Willem van Aelst.
+She showed so much talent as a still life painter that her parents decided to send her to become an apprentice to Willem van Aelst.
 It is quite possible that her training was largely carried out by Maria van Oosterwijck.

 Rachel preferred to paint woodland grounds and compositions with flowers.
-Because flower still-lifes were immensely popular in the Netherlands during the Golden Age, her lively, colorful works soon started to draw attention.
-She found herself in the luxury position that her paintings sold for such high prices that she could live off making only a few works per year.
+Because flower were an immensely popular motive in the Netherlands during the Golden Age, her lively, colourful works soon started to draw attention.
+Her paintings sold for such high prices that she could live comfortably of making only a few works per year.

 Although women like Maria van Oosterwijck and Rachel Ruysch had a great influence on painting, there is one woman who managed to make quite a big impression.
 In 1633, Judith Leyster (1609-1660) was the first woman in the Western world to be recognized as a master painter.

-Her style is very similar to that of Frans Hals.
-At first glance, their paintings are so similar that some of her works were once erroneously assigned to Frans Hals.
-Since Judith signed her works with only the letter “J”, it was also once thought that Frans Hals might have had an unknown brother by the name of Jan.
+Her style is very similar to that of Frans Hals and some of her works were once wrongly assigned to him.
+Since Judith signed her works with only the letter “J”, it was also rumoured that Frans Hals might have had an unknown brother by the name of Jan.

-She painted cheerful genre scenes.
+Leyster specialised in painting cheerful genre scenes.
 The people in her works often have vivid facial expressions and casual poses.
-As far as is known, Judith Leyster is the only woman who made paintings of modern figures, instead of mythological and Biblical scenes or still-lifes.
+As far as is known, Judith Leyster is the only woman who made paintings of modern figures, instead of mythological and Biblical scenes.

 Unfortunately, very few of her paintings have survived, probably because she only worked as a painter for a relatively short period of time.
 In 1635 she married the painter Jan Molenaer, after which she left the art world.
-Eighteen paintings are attributed with certainty to her.
+Eighteen paintings are attributed to her with certainty.
 These works largely date from the period 1628-1635.

 In 2016 one of her self-portraits surfaced, probably dating from 1653.
 The painting was auctioned for half a million euros.
 Leyster’s works can be found in the Rijksmuseum, Mauritshuis, the National Gallery in London, the Frans Hals Museum, and Museum Boerhaave.